-Graduands should make their way directly to have the Cohort Photograph taken immediately after their congregations.
+Graduands should make their way directly to have the congregation photograph taken immediately after their congregations.
 Guests are advised to make their way to the College Reception while this is taking place.

 All students will be able to purchase a printed photograph of themselves shaking hands with the Chancellor or the Vice-Chancellor on stage from the Bay Library on the day of their congregation along with a DVD or USB stick (in HD) of their whole congregation.